d12frosted/elpa-mirror/gnu/llm-readme.txt

   hand, by use of the `llm' package, the user can make sure that any client that codes against it will work with free models that come along.
-It's likely that sophisticated free LLMs will, emerge, although it's unclear right now what free software means with respsect to LLMs.
+It's likely that sophisticated free LLMs will, emerge, although it's unclear right now what free software means with respect to LLMs.
 Because of this tradeoff, we have decided to warn the user when using non-free LLMs (which is every LLM supported right now except the fake one).
 You can turn this off the same way you turn off